-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alcoa is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Alcoa isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Alcoa are a mix of both white- and blue-collar jobs.
 Overall, Alcoa is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Alcoa who work in office and administrative support (17.05%), sales jobs (11.75%), and healthcare (7.86%).
+There are especially a lot of people living in Alcoa who work in office and administrative support (15.36%), sales jobs (12.01%), and food service (7.70%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Alcoa is worth considering.

-The per capita income in Alcoa in 2010 was $21,216, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,864 for a family of four.
+The per capita income in Alcoa in 2010 was $23,166, which is upper middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $92,664 for a family of four.
 However, Alcoa contains both very wealthy and poor people as well.

 Alcoa is a very ethnically-diverse city.
 The people who call Alcoa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alcoa residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Alcoa include German, English, Scottish, and Scots-Irish.
+Important ancestries of people in Alcoa include German, English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Alcoa is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include Spanish and Langs. of India.